 (a) The boat shall be equipped with a personal flotation device for each crew member to the minimum standard ISO 12402-5, or USCG Type III, or AS 4758 Level 50 or equivalent.
-Inflatable buoyancy vests are not permitted.
+Inflatable personal flotation devices are not permitted.